Female footballer: 'When I see the Taliban on the street, I feel so scared' | DW | 20.08.2021

 Discover Football immediately forwarded the call for help to their contacts in sports politics.
 The chair of the sports committee in the German Bundestag, Dagmar Freitag, has already sent a list of soccer players to be evacuated to the German Foreign Office.

-The list features players put forward by the international players' union FIFPro and includes the player who sent the email, who will henceforth be known as Jane.
+The list features players put forward by the international players' union FIFPro and includes the player who sent the email and will henceforth be known as Jane.

 Jane's harrowing words echo those of many on the ground in Afghanistan.